International Internship

 Current Position: Lecturer at the Department of Government and Politics, Universitas Diponegoro; PhD Candidate in Social Sciences and International Relations at Universitas Airlangga

-Testimonial: “The 2019 internship at the Center for Southeast Asian Studies, Universitas Gadjah Mada, was a pivotal moment in my academic journey.
-It offered a vibrant intellectual space to engage with pressing political and social issues in Southeast Asia, while fostering valuable scholarly connections.
-The insights and networks I gained continue to enrich my work as a lecturer and researcher.
-I strongly recommend this program to anyone seeking a critical and immersive experience in the region.”
+Testimonial: “The 2019 internship at the Center for Southeast Asian Social Studies (CESASS), Universitas Gadjah Mada, was a pivotal moment in my academic journey.
+It provided a dynamic and stimulating environment to engage with critical political and social issues in Southeast Asia.
+The academic writing training offered by the center significantly enhanced my ability to articulate research ideas more effectively.
+Moreover, the experience fostered valuable scholarly connections that continue to enrich my work as a lecturer and researcher today.”